Prostate MRI Information: How it is Done

 The Day Prior to Exam

-To prepare for an MRI with the endorectal coil, you should eat light meals on the day prior to your exam.
+You should eat light meals on the day prior to your exam.
 You will use an enema preparation such as Fleet, 3 hours prior to your exam to help clear the bowel.
-A good bowel preparation will help make it easier to insert the coil.

 On the Day of Your Exam